Graduate Student Services

 Student Health Fee

-As part of the University Services Fee, all students are charged each term during the academic year to help subsidize the basic diagnostic and treatment services provided by healthcare providers at three campuses.
+As part of the University Services Fee, all students are charged each term during the academic year to help subsidize the basic diagnostic and treatment services provided by healthcare providers at two campuses.
 Some services are not covered by the Student Health Fee, including, for example, dispensed medications, orthopedic supplies and immunizations.
-Extensive laboratory testing is available at Main Campus, but only office laboratory tests are performed at the Ambler and Health Sciences Center campuses.
+Extensive laboratory testing is available at Main Campus, but only office laboratory tests are performed at the Health Sciences Center campus.

 Student Health Services